winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 Looking back this was one of my favourite problems.
 Not too hard, not too fiddly.
 But also not a real walk in the park.
 Also much more to what I am used to code, compared of some of the other days that were *really* abstract for me.
+Doing this in D later on Day 29 took a little longer than expected mostly because of off-by-one errors, they're my Kryptonite.

 ## Day 9 - Sensor Boost

-OK, no idea why exactly I didn't solve this until the 11th, but I think it was because I was out with friends on day 9 and day 10.
+OK, no idea why exactly I didn't solve this until the 11th, but I think it was because I was out with friends on day 9 and day 10 and didn't get up at 6 or 7 to have a go before work.
 C++ again.
 I would later rewrite the day 9 version of the intcode VM in Java (for day 21) because I wasn't happy with the software architecture and apparently had some bugs.
 It took 2h, should've done that earlier, no matter in what language.